SalvoPisciotta/pyls/README.md

 pytest
 ```

 Ensure you have `pytest` installed.
-You can install it using pip if necessary:
+You can install it using pip with:

 ```sh
 pip install pytest